cassiozen/mithryn-ttrpg/combat.md

 ## Reactions

 Reactions are actions performed out of the player’s turn.
-PCs are free to take a reaction at any time during combat, but they do count as one action: they will start their turn with only 1 action.
+PCs are free to take a reaction at any time during combat, but they do count as one action: They can only take one reaction on the round, and they will start their next turn with only one action left.
 The reactions are:

+### Defense

+If your PC is about to be attacked, you can react with a defense to automatically cancel one hit.
+Note: A PC must declare that they are defending when the attack is announced, before the roll/result.

 ### Interpose